-There are two additional reorganisational processes under British Virgin Islands law which are not related to the insolvency of the party:-
+There are a number of additional reorganisational processes under British Virgin Islands law in respect of BVIBCs which are not necessarily related to the insolvency of the party:

-- (i) winding up on just and equitable grounds, also regulated under Part VI (Liquidation) of the Insolvency Act; and - (ii) a reorganisation under Part VII (Merger, Consolidation, Sale of Assets, Forced Redemptions, Arrangements and Dissenters) of the International Business Companies Act. - 16.5 There are no special provisions relating to banks, insurance brokers, financial services corporations, hedge funds or broker dealers, although there is usually a requirement that the relevant regulatory body be notified and the insolvency proceedings are conducted in the same fashion as for other entities.
-However, the following exceptions in particular should be noted: - (a) the liquidation of insurance companies is regulated separately in Part VII (Liquidation of Insurance Companies) of the Insolvency Act; and - (b) for the purposes of making an administration order against a regulated insurance company, the balance sheet test is modified to reflect the minimum margin of solvency prescribed by the Insurance Regulations 1995, and administration orders in respect of regulated insurance companies can only be made with the consent of the Financial Services Commission.
+- (i) voluntary liquidation (either solvent or insolvent in which case it is subject to the provisions of Part VI of the Insolvency Act) or dissolution under Part XII (Liquidation, Striking-Off and Dissolution) of the BVIBC Act; - (ii) a reorganisation under Part IX (Merger, Consolidation, Sale of Assets, Forced Redemptions, Arrangements and Dissenters) of the BVIBC Act; and - (iii) continuation under foreign law under Part X (Continuation) of the BVIBC Act. - 16.5 There are no special provisions relating to banks, insurance brokers, financial services corporations, hedge funds or broker dealers, although there is usually a requirement that the relevant regulatory body be notified and the insolvency proceedings are conducted in the same fashion as for other entities.
+However, the following exceptions in particular should be noted:

+- (a) the liquidation of insurance companies is regulated separately in Part VII (Liquidation of Insurance Companies) of the Insolvency Act; and - (b) for the purposes of making an administration order against a regulated insurance company, the balance sheet test is modified to reflect the minimum margin of solvency prescribed by the Insurance Regulations 1995, and administration orders in respect of regulated insurance companies can only be made with the consent of the Financial Services Commission.